-Dr. Tim Patrick is a full professor in the department of health and exercise science where he has taught for 20 years.
+Dr. Tim Patrick is a Professor and Chair of the department of Health Sciences where he has taught for 25 years.
 He received a B.S. degree in biology from Furman University and M.S. and Ph.D. degrees in Kinesiology (Exercise Physiology) from the University of Illinois, Champaign-Urbana.
 After completing graduate work, he returned to Furman in 1992 to join the Health and Exercise Science department.
-He has taught both graduate and undergraduate courses but mainly teaches undergraduate courses in anatomy, anatomy & physiology, cardiovascular physiology, exercise testing and wellness.
-He has published articles and given presentations on: acute cardiovascular and neural adjustments to resistance exercise; age-related changes in body composition; accuracy of body composition techniques; resistance training and metabolism; and, work economy during cycling.
-His hobbies are varied but he is especially passionate about spending time with his family in outdoor activities including sports, cycling, hiking, camping, hunting and fishing.
-He has been married for 25 years to his wife, Julie.
+He mainly teaches undergraduate courses in anatomy & physiology, cardiovascular physiology, exercise testing and prescription, and wellness, but has also taught graduate courses in research methods and cardiovascular physiology.
+He has published articles and given presentations mainley in the following areas: acute cardiovascular adjustments to resistance exercise; training status and blood pressure responses to exercise; resistance training experience and post-exercise metabolism; and, work economy during cycling.
+His hobbies mainly include outdoor activities such as road cycling, hiking, camping, hunting and fishing.
+He has been married for 29 years to his wife, Julie.
 They have three children.